 Determining Functional Currency.
-Based on management's assessment, the functional currency of the Group has been determined to be the U.S. Dollar, except for certain subsidiaries whose functional currency is the New Zealand Dollar and Philippine Peso.
-The U.S. Dollar is the currency of the primary economic environment in which the Group operates.
-It is the currency that mainly influences the operations of the Group.
+Based on management's assessment, the functional currency of the entities in the Group has been determined to be the U.S. Dollar, except for certain subsidiaries whose functional currency is the New Zealand Dollar and Philippine Peso.
+The U.S. Dollar is the currency that mainly influences the operations of most of the entities within the Group.